PhotonChaos/ThaumicMastery/README.md

 # Thaumic Mastery

-Progress: 10%
+Progress: 20%

 ## Things left to do
-- mirror dimension model render
-- mirror dimension functionality
+- Mirror dimension functionality
+  - Fix the flying
+  - Set the caster
+- Other spells

+## Important Dev Notes:
+- All GUI textures MUST be 256x256
-- other stuff
+-